Table of Contents

 Introduction to Family Budgeting

 It can be hard to keep track of your spending each month with a busy family lifestyle.
 What with the children needing new shoes, after school club fees to pay, and making sure the fridge doesn’t go empty, there can be a lot to consider.
 But with these 11 handy money saving tips, family budgeting can be a breeze.

 Budgeting becomes more of a priority when you start a family, much more so than when you were young, free, and single with plenty of disposable income.
 Being responsible for little bundles of energy is a big responsibility.

 Expecting a new arrival in the near future?
 Have a read of our article ‘Are you ready for the cost of having a baby?’.
 This includes more helpful hints and top tips on getting ready for your baby’s impact on your finances.

-Instead of frittering this away on takeaway pizza, you can plan to put a little away each month to save up for a big treat, like a fab family holiday.
-The 50-20-30 rule is a popular way of working out a rough budget.
+Instead of frittering this away on Domino’s pizza, you can plan to put a little away each month to save up for a big treat, like a fab family holiday.
+The 50-20-30 rule is a popular way of roughly budgeting for the family.